 In the restaurant industry, your business is only as good as it's management.
 If you aren't hiring the right staff, your restaurant is destined for failure.
 That's why it's important to have a hiring strategy in place before you even start putting together a job description and begin looking for potential candidates.

 Here are 9 tips to keep in mind when trying to hire the right staff for your restaurant.

 Perfect the job ad

-Before you begin the process of looking for a suitable candidate, spend a little time to perfect the job ad.
+Before you begin the process of looking for a suitable candidate, spend a little time perfecting the job ad.
 A detailed and informative job description is the key to attracting the right attention.
 The job ad should include as many indicative keywords as possible to give applicants the right impression of both your restaurant and the job itself.